When was Valor Service Dogs founded?

 Can I apply if I am active duty?

-You can apply if you are in the process of being medically retired or honorably discharged.
-However, we will not place a service dog until you are retired or discharged.
+You can apply if you are in the process of being medically retired or honorably discharged from the military.
+If a first responder is still working in a first responder capacity, we will need written approval from a supervisor that a service dog can accompany the applicant to work.

-Once a veteran is accepted we will update them every 3 months on the general timeline.
-Approximately 6-9 months prior to the veteran receiving a service dog we will conduct a Needs Assessment.
-This is where our Director of Training will talk with the veteran to better understand their needs and what they would like their service dog to do.
-We will tailor the end of the dogs training to best fit the needs of a specific veteran.
-3 months prior to placement we will tell the veteran which dog they will receive and work to schedule their Joint Training in Tampa, FL.
+Once someone is accepted, we will update them every 3 months on the general timeline.
+Approximately 6-9 months prior to receiving a service dog we will conduct a Needs Assessment.
+This is where our Director of Training will talk with the client to better understand their needs and what they would like their service dog to do.
+We will tailor the end of the dogs training to best fit the needs of a specific client.
+3 months prior to placement we will tell the client which dog they will receive and work to schedule their Joint Training in Tampa, FL.
 Joint Training lasts between 1-2 weeks.
 Prior to Joint Training they will receive all necessary review material to ensure a successful training experience and prepare to bring the dog into their home.

-What is the average wait time after a veteran is approved for a service dog?
+What is the average wait time after a client is approved for a service dog?

-Our service dogs are provided to the veteran at no cost.
-We just require that the veteran be financially responsible for the dog once they receive it.
+Our service dogs are provided to the veteran or first responder at no cost.
+We just require that the recipient be financially responsible for the dog once they receive it.